rsalmei/clearly/README.md

 **Clearly** will debut a new architecture in version 0.9, since its very near 1.0! \o/

-A major revamp is being made to make the code more mature, more reliable, more polished, more advanced and even faster!
+A major revamp has been made to improve the code and make it more mature and reliable. **Clearly** in general is way more polished, with beautiful colors and error handling, and much easier to use!
-<br>You can see it in https://github.com/rsalmei/clearly/pull/52 (work in progress).
+<br>You can see it in https://github.com/rsalmei/clearly/pull/52.
-<br>The code is almost ready, and very nice to my eyes - I'm super happy with the result!
-Working now on the tests, which is much work since **Clearly** has 100% coverage, and almost everything has changed... 😅
+<br>The code and tests are ready!!
+Missing just the README... 😅
+<br>I'm super happy with the code now!
+And still have 100% coverage 😊

-Sneak peek?
+A sneak peek?
 We now have **display modes**!
 ![v9 sneak peek](img/v9.png?raw=true)

 I think this version is going to be really professional, hope you like it!